 STRATOSPHERE GIANT

 -- The final tree that we spent time searching for in Humboldt RSP was a very important one.
 Stratosphere Giant (from now on referred to as Strat) is currently the world's 3rd tallest tree.
 It recently overtook Icarus to move into that position.
 Since Icarus has a dead top, several other trees will probably be passing it as well over the next couple of decades.
 Like Paradox, Strat also held the record for the world's tallest tree.
 But Strat held the record for over 6 years, from 2000-2006.
 Then Helios was discovered, which changed everything.
 An interesting aspect of Strat is that I was able to find more clues for this tree than all other trees in the Top 8 combined.
 Once I had all my clues gathered, I was able to narrow things down to a small search grid of maybe 1/4 square mile.
 Even with that, it was not easy to find Strat.
 The terrain in the vicinity of Strat was a bit tough due to the abundance of fallen massive trees.
 Many of these trees we had to walk all the way around.
 I even ended up walking through the creek in the area for a length of time to try to get my bearings and scan the tops of trees.
-Because our search area was wide, we even got disoriented and did an entire loop back to almost our starting point without intending to.
+Because our search area was wide, we got disoriented and did an entire loop back to almost our starting point without intending to.
 We thought we were walking one direction and ended up walking in the complete opposite direction.
 That has never happened to me before.
 After that, I took out my compass and began using that to keep track of my position and our direction of travel.
 We found Strat just in the nick of time.
 Our trip to Humboldt RSP was winding down and we only had 2 hours of daylight left when we stumbled across it.
 It was a fantastic moment.
 Walking into the area and spotting Strat as time was running out, we were instantly awestruck at the magnificence of the tree.
 Since we still had a little bit of time left, we circled around the area trying to get various nice views of Strat.
 You will see a few of those in the photos that I am sharing down below.

 And now that I have found Stratosphere Giant, that leaves me with only needing to find three more trees to complete my personal quest to find the Top 8 tallest in the world.
 The remaining trees are Icarus, Nugget, and Orion.
 I'm confident that I can find Icarus and Nugget.
 But I have serious doubts about finding Orion.
 Because there is literally only one clue in existence for that tree.
 But that's another story.
 And hopefully I will have another story to write in the Spring of 2013, when my quest continues.